slic3r/Slic3r-Manual/src/first-print/working-with-models.md

 -   **Delete/Delete All** - Remove one or all models from the plater.

--   **Autoarrange** - Attempt to arrange the models to give the optimal layout.
+-   **Autoarrange** - Attempt to arrange the models to give an optimal layout.

 -   **Export G-code** - Starts slicing the model and produces a G-Code